-Accident investigation online course which develops the knowledge required to effectively investigate accidents and near-misses at work.
+This Accident Investigation course develops the knowledge need to investigate accidents and near-misses at work.

 Duration Approx. | 60 minutes

 Accident Investigation Course Online | If an accident occurs, simply blaming individuals sustains the myth that accidents are unavoidable when in fact the opposite is true.
 Accidents at work don’t need to happen.

 Carrying out your own investigations is a critical part of monitoring your HSE performance and operating a system of continual improvement.

 The discoveries from an effective investigation will illuminate ways to make work safer.

 | How to interview witnesses

 What is a near miss?

 What is an accident?